-- December: Civilians are caught in the crossfire as the Syrian government retakes Aleppo from rebels.
+- December: Civilians are caught in the crossfire as Syrian authorities retake Aleppo from rebels.
 A ceasefire to free them fails.

 - March: More than 5 million people have fled conflict in Syria.

 - July: A ceasefire is brokered at the G20 meeting for southwest Syria.
-Clashes are ongoing in Daraa, ar Raqqa, Homs, and Hama provinces and Deir ez-Zor city.
-More than 900,000 Syrians have been displaced this year.
+Clashes are ongoing in Daraa, ar Raqqa, Homs, and Hama provinces and the city of Deir ez-Zor.

 - Fighting continues, despite international agreements for de-escalation.